Vyral/corina-cisneros/_posts/2021-05-05-tactics-that-wont-work-in-todays-market.md

 In this extremely hot market, buying a home isn’t the same as it was even a year or two ago.
 Some things need to be readdressed.
 Here are eight outdated buyer tactics you should forget about using.

 **1\.
-Forget about list prices.** The value at which a home is priced doesn’t mean that that's what it will sell for.
+Forget about list prices.** The value at which a home is priced doesn’t mean that's what it will sell for.
 The list price is a starting point.
 A house is worth what the buyer and seller are willing to agree on.

 **2\.
 Forget about comps.** The prices of homes are escalating higher than the prices of comparable homes from three to six months ago.
 Comps are only useful as a data point for the appraiser.

 **3\.
 Forget about what you believe the house is worth.**

 **4\.
 Forget about the appraiser.** Unless you’re aren’t making an offer subject to financing, there will be an appraisal.
-Right now we’re seeing a lot of buyers waiving the appraisal contingency.
+Right now we’re seeing a lot of cash buyers waiving the appraisal contingency.

 {% include pullquote.html %}